• Skip to primary navigation

 Instructions

-• Place the Buckwheat Flour and Salt OR Caster Sugar in a large mixing bowl.
+• Mix together the Buckwheat Flour and Salt (for savoury crepes) or Caster Sugar (for sweet crepes) in a large mixing bowl.
 Create a well in the centre and pour in the whisked Eggs, Milk and Sparkling Water.
 Whisk to get a thin, liquid batter.

 • Rest for at least 30 minutes (or up to 2 hours) to allow for the Buckwheat Flour to absorb all the liquid.